pbswengineering/PBCheck/README.md

 	"DesiredExeInPath": [
 		"magick.exe",
 		"mvn.cmd",
+		"test.bat",
 		"Flatten-Directory.ps1"
 	]
 }
 ```

-PBCheck will ask you to locale the configuration file when executed for the first time.
+PBCheck will ask you to locate a configuration file when executed for the first time.

 As for the file content, please bear in mind that: